Speak to a memory care specialist. Free 24/7 helpline: (888) 595-9951

 Harmony House Manor specializes in providing memory care in Cambria county, Pennsylvania.
 It can accommodate no more than 84 elderly residents.
 Harmony House Manor offers luxurious amenities that include transportation services to doctor appointments, promoted socialization and help during meal times to any seniors who reside in Johnstown, PA and nearby areas.
 Harmony House Manor is located at 601 Lamberd Avenue, 15904 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

-For seniors who require aid with daily living tasks, Richland Woods Assisted Living can be the perfect choice for memory care assisted living in Johnstown, Pennsylvania.
-Richland Woods Assisted Living contains a total capacity of 70 dementia and Alzheimer’s units.
-It offers amenities such as programs for family members, help with grooming and getting dressed and aid with dining and meal choices.
-Richland Woods Assisted Living is licensed in the state of Pennsylvania with license # 331060.
+For seniors who require aid with everyday tasks, Paul's Run can be the perfect choice for memory care assisted living in Philadelphia, Pennsylvania.
+Paul's Run contains a maximum capacity of 170 dementia and Alzheimer’s units.
+It includes services that include access to geriatric nurse practitioner, caregiving staff trained specifically for dementia and color-coordinated rooms to help with memory.
+Paul's Run is licensed in the state of Pennsylvania with license number 176990.